Semaglutide, Ozempic, WeGovy & Rybelsus in Singapore

 What are the Side Effects of Contrave?

-Possible side effects of Contrave include nausea, dizziness, dry mouth, constipation and headache.
-Contrave does NOT cause palpitations or insomnia.
+Possible side effects include nausea, dizziness, dry mouth, constipation and headache.
+Contrave does not cause palpitations or insomnia.
 To manage these side effects, we will start you on a low dose and increase the dose slowly over time.

 How is Contrave Used?

-Contrave is taken as a daily oral tablet.
-It is best absorbed when taken with food.
+Contrave is taken as a daily oral tablet and is best absorbed when taken with food.

 “Every patient deserves our fullest attention.”